 Investment in up to date minerals science and information is important to our economy, as well as our national security.
 In order to ensure we have access to the minerals needed to sustain our lifestyles, we must first know, with accuracy, where stores of particular minerals are and how big those stores are.
 The restoration of previous funding levels to the MRP would allow for continued access to the high quality information on minerals resources needed to make important business and public policy decisions.

-In addition to restoring funding, NISA and IMA-NA support the increase of funding for the National Minerals Information Center, specifically to develop forecasting capabilities.
+In addition to restoring funding, NISA supports the increase of funding for the National Minerals Information Center, specifically to develop forecasting capabilities.
 Currently, the United States has no capacity to forecast future trends in the supply and demand of minerals and thus is unable to anticipate and mitigate disruptions in supply chains.
 Developing a forecasting program would allow us to be proactive rather than reactive in the face of shortages of important minerals, like industrial sand.
 The recent concern over China’s monopoly on rare earth minerals is but one example of why mineral resource forecasting is important to both our economy and national security.

 Use the links below to explore NISA's support for investment in minerals science.